Legis Daily

 Diana Harshbarger (Republican)Michael A. Rulli (Republican)Richard Hudson (Republican)Pat Harrigan (Republican)Julie Fedorchak (Republican)Troy Balderson (Republican)Craig A. Goldman (Republican)

-Transportation and Infrastructure Committee, Energy Subcommittee, Economic Development, Public Buildings, and Emergency Management Subcommittee, Energy and Commerce Committee
+Transportation and Infrastructure Committee, Environment and Public Works Committee, Energy Subcommittee, Economic Development, Public Buildings, and Emergency Management Subcommittee, Energy and Commerce Committee

 • Introduced